Voltra/mvea/README.md

-Actual full example will be provided as subdirectories that you are free to explore.
+Actual full examples will be provided as subdirectories that you are free to explore.